bokub/vanity-eth/README.md

 First of all, visit [`git.io/veth`](https://git.io/veth)

-Enter the prefix of your choice, then click 'generate' to start.
-Your browser is going to generate a ton of random addresses until one of them starts with your prefix.
+Enter the prefix of your choice below, and click ‘generate’ to start.
+Your browser will generate lots of random addresses until one begins with your prefix.

 Once an address is found, you can reveal the private key, or click the 'save' button to download a password-encrypted keystore file.